zzzDavid/OFA-FPGA/README.md

 ## Install Dependencies

-[Vitis-AI](https://www.xilinx.com/html_docs/vitis_ai/1_2/zkj1576857115470.html) compiler supports Caffe and TensorFlow models for edge device.
+[Vitis-AI](https://www.xilinx.com/html_docs/vitis_ai/1_2/zkj1576857115470.html) compiler supports Caffe and TensorFlow models for edge devices.
 We choose Caffe compilation workflow because it is well-supported.
 To compile OFA models, we first export the original model to Caffe version, then we run quantization and compilation with Vitis-AI tools.

 ### `pytorch2caffe`: PyTorch-to-Caffe Conversion Tool